Updated: June 4, 2026

 Stick around to read about:

-- The buying process is largely straightforward, and includes finding a property, obtaining a NIF (tax number), negotiating prices, securing financing, signing a Promissory Contract (CPCV), and final deed (Escritura).
+- The buying process is largely straightforward, and includes finding a property, obtaining a NIF (tax number), negotiating prices, securing financing, signing a Promissory Contract (CPCV), and the Final Deed (Escritura).

 Why buy property in Algarve?